Sam Gleadle: San Antonio FC

 Gleadle signed with USL Championship side San Antonio FC on 6 April 2021.

 Monterey Bay FC

 Gleadle signed with USL Championship side Monterey Bay on 23 February 2022, ahead of their inaugural season.
 Gleadle was included in the starting 11 for Monterey Bay's inaugural match, a 4-2 loss to Phoenix Rising FC.
 Gleadle scored his first goal for Monterey Bay on 21 May 2022, during a 2-0 victory over Louisville City FC.
 Gleadle finished the season with eight goals, his highest total in a single season in his career.
 He shared Monterey Bay's 2022 Golden Boot award with teammate Chase Boone who also finished the season with eight goals.
 Gleadle was also named the season's Most Valuable Player, as voted by his teammates.

 Prior to the 2023 USL Championship season, Gleadle signed a multi-year contract with Monterey Bay FC that would see him stay at the club through at least the 2024 USL Championship season.

+Louisville City FC

+In January 2024, Louisville City paid a transfer fee to Monterey Bay to have Gleadle join their club.
+He scored his first goal for Louisville on 9 June 2024, against North Carolina FC.